-Day 3 sees us heading immediately out of town through beautiful green Slovenian countryside to the border with Croatia.
-Border crossings are a simple formality in this part of the world; no fingerprinting or iris-photography required.
-We continue on wonderful country roads to Plitvice National Park in time to check into our hotel, dump our bike gear, and head out to explore nature at its best in this amazing and extensive network of streams, waterfalls and ponds.
+Day 7 sees us bypassing Ljubljana, as we traverse Slovenia to enter Croatia.
+We reach the Plitvice National Park in time to check into our hotel, dump our bike gear, and head out to explore nature at its best in this amazing and extensive network of streams, waterfalls, ponds and forest.

-Day 4 is a longer ride than yesterday and involves another border crossing (three countries in three days) as we enter Bosnia-Herzegovina.
-There are some wide open spaces without much human activity, and some pleasant little towns along the way as we make our way to the capital city, Sarajevo.
+Day 8 is a longer ride than yesterday and involves another border crossing (four countries in four days) as we enter Bosnia-Herzegovina.
+There are some wide-open spaces without much human activity, and some pleasant little towns along the way as we make our way to the capital city, Sarajevo.

-Day 5 is our first 'rest day' in the program, which basically means a rest day for the motorcycles rather than us, as we spend the day exploring what was a magnificent olde-world capital before it was ravaged by the recent wars.
+Day 9 is a rest day, which basically means a rest day for the motorcycles rather than us, as we spend the day exploring what was a magnificent olde-world capital before it was ravaged by the recent wars.
 Sarajevo has had an interesting role to play in more than one major conflict; the assassination of Archduke Franz Ferdinand (heir to the Austria-Hungarian throne) on a street corner here in June of 1914 is generally accepted by historians as the immediate start of the First World War.
 Discuss.

-Day 6 will be spent on an amazing series of winding roads to take us the long way round to get to Mostar.
+Day 10 will be spent on an amazing series of winding roads to take us the long way round to get to Mostar.
 If you enjoy twisties, we've plenty in store for you today.
 We should still get to Mostar in time to enjoy the old centre of town.
 It also suffered from war damages after Bosnia-Herzegovina gained independence from the former Yugoslavia in 1992, but has quickly been rebuilt to its former glory.

-Day 7 From Mostar we head further east and cross another border into Montenegro, probably the least-known country of the former Yugoslavia, and whose name of course translates as Black Mountain.
+Day 11From Mostar we head further east and cross another border into Montenegro, probably the least-known country of the former Yugoslavia, and whose name of course translates as Black Mountain.
 Indeed, we head into the Black Mountains of Durmitor National Park and the regional capital Zabljak, which has the distinction of being the highest town in the Balkans at 1456 metres.
-Today we ride some incredible natural landscape.
+Today we ride some incredible natural landscapes.

-Day 8 Heading out of the Park on a (different) winding road through gorges and canyons and along steep mountainsides, we make our way down towards the Adriatic but before reaching the coast we detour to take another border crossing, bringing us into Albania.
+Day 12 Heading out of the Park on a (different) winding road through gorges and canyons and along steep mountainsides, we make our way down towards the Adriatic but before reaching the coast we detour to take another border crossing, bringing us into Albania.
 We weave our way along some wonderful little country roads into the regional capital of Shkoder.

-Day 9 sees us heading out of Albania and returning to Montenegro, where we discover a surprisingly idyllic little coastal resort called Petrovac.
+Day 13 sees us heading out of Albania and returning to Montenegro, where we discover a surprisingly idyllic little coastal resort called Petrovac.
 We shall be there early in the afternoon and of course it's obligatory to have your first swim in the Adriatic's pristine waters.
 Or sit and enjoy a cold beer with plates of seafood.

-Day 10 From Petrovac we follow the Adriatic coast back into Croatia and north-westerly to Dubrovnik.
+Day 14 From Petrovac we follow the Adriatic coast back into Croatia and north-westerly to Dubrovnik.
 Along the way we take in some spectacular mountain roads and switchbacks and we pass a little gem called Sveti Stefan, or St. Stephen, which was once a simple fishing village on a tidal island.

 It is now the most exclusive 5-star luxury resort on the coast of Montenegro, in fact probably the entire Dalmatian coastline, and permanently connected to the mainland by a man-made causeway.
-But no, we don't stay here . . .
+But no, we don't stay here ...